 The Father McKenna Center: Ali Sentmanat accompanies men and families experiencing homelessness and poverty in the DC area.
 Directly assisting with the daily food pantry, Ali listens, responds to, and encourages the men to engage with the case management team at the center.
 Learn more about Ali and what brought her to DC Service Corps.

-Don Bosco Christo Rey High School: Chase Medelberg serves with the Corporate Work Study Program at Don Bosco Christo Rey High School where he helps enable under-resourced high school students to succeed in the professional workplace while preparing them for college with Christian values essential for successful, fulfilling lives.
+Don Bosco Cristo Rey High School: Chase Medelberg serves with the Corporate Work Study Program at Don Bosco Cristo Rey High School where he helps enable under-resourced high school students to succeed in the professional workplace while preparing them for college with Christian values essential for successful, fulfilling lives.
 Learn more about Chase and what brought him to DC Service Corps.

 DC Service Corps Members

 Madonna was born and raised in Cameroon, West Africa, and moved to the United States five years ago.
 She graduated from Dickinson College in May 2016 with a degree in Neuroscience and hopes to matriculate into a medical school in the future.
 Madonna always had a desire to take a gap year to do service after college.
 Fueled by her participation in a spring break Urban Plunge in D.C. and her desire to make her Catholic faith an essential part of her service, she decided to apply for the Franciscan Mission Service D.C Service Corps program.
 She currently works at Catholic Charities Refugee Center as the outreach specialist, assistant case manager, and an English as a second language teacher.